 1. What is the best time to visit Hagia Sophia?

 The best time to visit Hagia Sophia is between 9 am and 11 am.
-Because there is no prayer during these hours and the building will definitely be open to visitors.
+Because during Istanbul’s tourist season (between April and November), there are queues that grow every hour at the ticket offices of historical monuments in the afternoon.

 2. Are the mosaics of Hagia Sophia open?